ysthakur/fred/writeup/writeup.typ

 The green edges in the diagram above are references that are known not to introduce any cycles.
 Therefore, when doing mark-scan, we will not follow them (this is our modification from the previous section, not part of lazy mark scan).
 There are other references that don’t cause cycles in there, but we can't know this at compile-time.
 I'm going to call these green edges "innocent", because I don't know what sort of terms are actually used for them by real researchers.

 At some point, the variables `ctx`, `file`, and `expr` will go out of scope, so the `Context`, `File`, and `Expr` objects will all have their refcounts decremented before being added to the list of PCRs.
-All the objects in the diagram above have become garbage and are eagerly waiting to be freed, not knowing that rather than nirvana, all they will get is an endless cycle of rebirth and deallocation, until your laptop finally stops working and you have to throw it away.
-Thankfully, planned obsolescence will eventually bring nirvana to these objects in a matter of years.
+All the objects in the diagram above have become garbage and are eagerly waiting to be freed.

 Let's trace what our naively modified lazy mark scan algorithm would do here:
+- All objects start out colored black.
 - First, we go to every object reachable from the `Context`, `File`, and `Expr` objects (without traversing green edges) and mark it gray.
   - The reference count of every object reachable from these gray objects is decremented, as if the gray objects have been deleted.
   - After doing this, the `Context` and `FileList` objects have a refcount of 0. `File` has a refcount of 1, while the `Expr` and `ExprList` objects have a refcount of 0.
-- TODO finish this
+- Now we run the Scan operation on those same objects.
+  - The `Context` and `FileList` will have refcounts of 0, so they'll be colored white.
+  - The `File` has refcount 1, so the ScanBlack operation will be run on it.
+    - At the end of this, `File` and everything it points to (the bottom cycle) will be colored black.
+    - The `File` object will have refcount 2, while the `Expr` and `ExprList` objects will have refcount 1.
+- Now we collect white objects.
+  - The `Context` and `FileList` will be collected, since they're white.
+  - But the `File`, `Expr`, and `ExprList` objects won't be collected, since they're black!

-Now the stuff in the top cycle has been correctly marked as garbage, but not the stuff in the bottom cycle. `File` lives because it has a reference from the `FileCons` object, and it keeps the rest of the bottom cycle alive.
-All the scanning we did on the bottom cycle was in vain, because we'll have to go back and repeat it now.
+`File` lives because it has a reference from the `FileCons` object, and it keeps the rest of the bottom cycle alive.
+Thus, all the scanning we did on the bottom cycle was in vain.
+We'll have to go back and re-scan the `File` object.

 Therefore, it is not enough to simply not traverse innocent edges.
 Fortunately, the solution to this is pretty simple.